 Best Overall Tax Software

-Hands down, the software that came out on top was TurboTax.
-The name has brand recognition for good reason: It offers the most features out of all the software we reviewed, and it makes tax filing about as easy as possible.
+TurboTax was our number one choice because it offers the most features out of all the software we reviewed, and it makes tax filing about as easy as possible.
 You can upload your W-2 form directly to the site and you can upload it by taking a picture of it.
-You receive your refund through direct deposit and even use the mobile app.
-The site will search over 350 tax deductions to ensure you receive the deductions and applicable credits.
+You receive your refund through direct deposit and there is even a mobile app.
+The service searches over 350 tax deductions when you file to ensure you receive the deductions and applicable credits.

-TurboTax offers free audit support and free multi-year storage.
+In terms of features, TurboTax offers free audit support and free multi-year storage.
 That means if you use the program year after year, your previous returns are saved on the site, saving you time and effort.
 The software also has extra features, tools and calculators specifically for self-employed filers and people with more complex tax returns.
 For example, self-employed filers get a complimentary one-year subscription to QuickBooks Self-Employed.
 This service stores receipts and tracks miles traveled throughout the year to help maximize your business deductions.

-With TurboTax there are multiple filing levels you can choose from based on what level of support you want.
-There’s a free option and tiered support depending on the complexity of your tax return and your preferences.
+With TurboTax there are multiple filing levels you can choose from based on what level of support you need.
+There’s a free option for simple returns and then tiered support depending on the complexity of your tax return and your preferences.
 You can even have a certified public accountant (CPA) or enrolled agent (EA) help you for an extra cost.

 While TurboTax has an easy interface and numerous feature options, it comes at a price.
 The company has some of the highest prices across the board for its software.
 The Deluxe option, the lowest level, is $39.99 for your federal return and an additional $39.99 for each state return.

 Best Budget Tax Software

 Fortunately, you aren’t limited to paying TurboTax’s prices.
-You can still find many of the features, such as a mobile app, free multi-year storage and reimbursement for penalty or interest charges with TaxSlayer’s online program.
+You can still find many of the features, such as a mobile app, free multi-year storage and reimbursement for penalty or interest charges with a budget option like TaxSlayer.

-Choose from four filing options: Free, Classic, Premium or Self-Employed.
-Even TaxSlayer’s most expensive option, Premium, is less than TurboTax’s bottom tier offering.
-TaxSlayer is $67 if you include a state return ($57 for a federal return and $29 per state) while TurboTax Premier is about $100 with a state return (or $77 with the typical tax season discount).
+Choose from five filing options: Free, Classic, Premium, Self-Employed and Ultimate.
+TaxSlayer’s most expensive option, Ultimate, costs less than TurboTax’s second tier offering.
+TaxSlayer Ultimate is $86 if you include a state return ($57 for a federal return and $29 per state) while TurboTax Premier is about $100 with a state return.

 TaxAct is runner-up for best budget software.
 The company offers most of the same features as TaxSlayer, but you won’t find audit support without paying a fee for Protection Plus ($44.95 for three years of coverage).
 It costs slightly more than TaxSlayer but is a good software that guides you through the filing process with a no-nonsense approach (meaning it offers fewer bells and whistles than a service like TurboTax or H&R Block).

 Whether you need a program that offers all the Schedule forms, or if you’re looking for the simplest interface, there’s an option for you.
 The one you ultimately buy should fit your needs.
 Remember, the more complicated your tax situation, the more likely it is that you’ll want a premium or deluxe option.
 Otherwise, you might be fine with the basic or free option.
 Luckily, you have plenty of choices.